cdp1337/coreplus/docs/frontend-development/ul-controls.md

 Context controls do support a few options, which are specified in the &lt;ul/&gt; markup as data-* attributes.

-* data-proxy-icon
+### data-proxy-icon

-	* Set to the string of the icon name (sans-"icon"), to use for the proxy.
+Set to the string of the icon name (sans-"icon"), to use for the proxy.

-* data-proxy-text
+### data-proxy-text

-	* Set to the string of the proxy to use beside the icon.
+Set to the string of the proxy to use beside the icon.

-* data-proxy-force
+### data-proxy-force

-	* Set to "0" to force no proxy, or "1" to force the proxy.
+Set to "0" to force no proxy, or "1" to force the proxy.

-* data-proxy-icon-animation
+### data-proxy-icon-animation

-	* Set to "spin", "bounce", "float", or any of the other supported font-awesome animations to make the proxy icon animated on page load and mouse over.
+Set to "spin", "bounce", "float", or any of the other supported font-awesome animations to make the proxy icon animated on page load and mouse over.

+### data-only-icons

+Set to 1 to enable only displaying of icons instead of the default icons+text.
+Also available with the class name "only-icons".